Prag8855/aab/content/guides/housing-scams.md

 The landlord says that they are in another country.
 To see the apartment, you must pay a deposit, and they will send you the key.
 The apartment does not exist.
 They will steal your money and disappear.[^3]

 Scammers often write in bad German or English.
-They often send a photo of their passport.
+They might send a passport photo before you ask for it.
 They often use fake accounts that are only a few days old.

 ### Fake apartment visits